-The practice is owned by a partnership and as a condition of registration must have a person registered with the Care Quality Commission as the registered manager.
+The practice is owned by a company and as a condition of registration must have a person registered with the Care Quality Commission as the registered manager.
 Registered managers have legal responsibility for meeting the requirements in the Health and Social Care Act 2008 and associated regulations about how the practice is run.
-The registered manager at Newgate Street Partnership is the practice manager.
+The registered manager at Yorkshire Implant Centre is the sales manager.

-On the day of inspection, we collected 21 CQC comment cards filled in by patients.
-These provided a positive view of the dental team and care provided by the practice.
+On the day of inspection, we collected 14 CQC comment cards filled in by patients.

-During the inspection we spoke with two dentists, two dental nurses, two receptionists, the treatment co-ordinator, the practice manager and the oversight and monitoring lead.
+During the inspection we spoke with one dentist, two dental nurses and the assistant manager.
 We looked at practice policies and procedures and other records about how the service is managed.